This Week in Baseball: Format

 The show also aired on regional sports networks around the country, on Rogers Sportsnet in Canada, and was also often played as part of the pre-game entertainment on the TV screens of major league stadiums.
 From 2004-2005, segments of the show were hosted by U.S. fast-pitch softball sensation Jennie Finch.

 In 2007, TWIB was slated for 26 episodes running from April to the end of September, focusing on stories of various clubs and different baseball themes each week.
 The segment "Front Row Fan" features celebrities reminiscing about their favorite baseball memories.
 Guests have included Tom Hanks, Bernie Mac, Alyssa Milano and Kevin James.
 There is also a play of the week section and TWIBIA, in which a trivia question is asked before the commercial break.

 Highlights of the past week's action are used less frequently, except for a closing highlight reel set to popular songs.
 The highlight reel is named How 'Bout That?, in reference to Mel Allen's well-known catchphrase.
 Video is gathered from each of the 30 Clubs' Stadium Loggers, who compile highlights of each game and send them to MLB Productions in Secaucus, NJ.

 The program also used educational segments to help it qualify for E/I status in the United States.

 Episode status

 Reruns of the 1977–1998 Mel Allen version of the show was aired on ESPN Classic in the 2000s and Fox Sports 1 in 2020 when the 2020 Major League Baseball season was postponed due to the COVID-19 pandemic.

-Some episodes of the 1977–1998 version of the show is available for streaming online on Pluto TV and Prime Video in the United States.
+Some episodes of the 1977–1998 version of the show are available for streaming online on Pluto TV and Prime Video in the United States.